Balinese Hinduism: Lifecycle ceremonies

+Balinese Hinduism places strong emphasis on rites of passage, including birth rituals, tooth-filing (metatah), marriage, and cremation (ngaben).
+These ceremonies mark transitions in spiritual and social status and are essential for maintaining harmony between the individual, family, ancestors, and the wider community.

 There are a total of thirteen ceremonies concerned with life from conception until, but not including, death, each of which has four elements: placation of evil spirits, purification with holy water, wafting of the essence, and prayer.
 These ceremonies mark major events in a person's life, including birth, puberty, grain feeding, and marriage.

 A newborn baby is believed to represent the soul of an ancestor and is regarded as a god for the first 42 days of its life.
 However, the mother is regarded as impure and is not allowed to participate in any religious activities during this period.
 A baby must not touch the impure ground until it is 105 days old, halfway to the celebration of its first birthday according to the 210-day Balinese Pawukon calendar.
 Once it reaches its first birthday, the child's family will celebrate the Otonan birthday ceremony.
 Once the child reaches puberty, the six upper canine teeth are filed until they are even.